ZaharBozhok/zzck.dev/_posts/2021-08-20-c++-questions.markdown

 165. What is inherited constructors?
 166. What is delegating constructors?
 167. What is a lambda ?
+168. What is rule of 5 (or previously rule of 3)?
+169. Which properties child process inherits from parent process?
+170. What's wrong with Singleton?
+171. Singleton in multithread environment?
+172. What is cache coherence problem?
+173. Why do we need to join threads?
+174. Can we join detached thread?
+175. Describe the behavior of the conditional variable and the mutex associated with it.
+Spurious wake up?
+176. Mutex on Windows vs mutex on Linux?
+177. What it critical section?
+178. What is std::async, std::future?
+179. How to call C code from C++ and how to call C++ code from C?
+180. How many stages of building an executable do you know?
+181. What is ABI?
+182. What is call convention?
+183. What can we do in C++ but cannot in C?
+184. What is function overloading in C++?
+How it works?
+185. Keyword `static` in C++ vs `static` in C?
+186. `static` keyword and multithreading in C++11?
+187. Lifetime of `static` variables in functions and class member functions?
+188. Keyword `extern` in C?
+189. What is compilation?
+190. What is preprocessing?
+191. What is translation unit?
+192. What is linking?
+193. What types of libraries do you know (static/dynamic), Linux vs Windows?
+194. What is ASLR?
+195. Compare interpreted and compiled languages.
+AOT compilation vs JIT compilation
+196. Where comes `this` pointer in class member function from?
+197. What does mean `const` after member function declaration?
+Like `void Test::foo() const;`
+198. Const pointer to object vs pointer to const object vs const pointer to const object?
+199. Where is the virtual function table stored?
+2
+200. What is `pure virtual method call` error?
+How can we face it?
+201. What is inheritance?
+Virtual inheritance?
+Diamond problem?
+How many instances of parent classes are stored in child?
+202. What kind of casts in c++ do you know?
+2
+203. What is RTTI?
+Why do we need it?
+What will happen if we disable it?
+204. What is the relationship between MAC address and IP?
+205. How does ARP work?
+206. HTTP GET vs POST?
+207. What is toolchain?
+What types of compilers do you know?
+Have you experienced with crosscompilation?
+208. What parts does the running program consist of? memory, program sections?
+209. What is member alignment in structures?
+What is cache alignment?
+210. What is SIMD / SSE?
+211. What is prefetching into the cache?
+212. Which c++ standards do you know?
+Top features from c++11?
+213. What is perfect forwarding?
+214. What is data race?
+215. What is pimpl, fast pimpl?
+216. What is metaprogramming?
+217. Service-oriented vs data-oriented architectures?
+218. Class vs Struct
+219. Change of access modifiers after inheritance
+220. Can we create an object of an abstract class?
+221. Heap vs stack, usage?
+When to prefer stack/heap?
+2
+222. How does the heap work?
+Is it the solid block of memory?
+(Virtual memory manager)
+223. Keyword `register`?
+224. Can pure virtual function have default implementation?
+225. Public vs Protected inheritance?
+226. Which STl classes implement RAII?
+227. `mutable` keyword?
+2
+228. malloc vs new?
+229. What is functor vs lambda?
+230. Full vs partial template initialization?
+231. What user defined class should have when passing it to STL containers?
+232. Time/memory complexity of insertion/search into List/Vector/Map/UnorderedMap?
+233. What is std::jthread (C++20)?
+234. Thread vs process?
+235. Which STL containers do you know?
+236. std::vector resize vs reserve?

 C++ Practical questions
 1. What will be printed and why?